scriptPilot/app-framework/docs/test.md

 ## Own device

-To deploy the test build to your own device, please follow these steps:
+To deploy the application to your own device, please follow these steps:

 1. Build your application with `npm run patch/minor/major` (see chapter [Build your application](build.md))
 2. Open Xcode or Android Studio